The PAM database backups had been correctly running for a long time, but now, unexpectedly, PAM is showing the error:

 In case the amount of free space be smaller than the disk space used in /var/lib/mysql, then the error is raised, even though the resulting database backup file sizes are about a few Mb as they are previously encrypted and compressed.

-In order to avoid this problem just increase the amount of free space in the external storage for database backups.
+To resolve this message, increase the amount of free space in the external storage for database backups.